-Always protect containers of hazardous materials.
-Do not use any tools that might damage containers or other packaging during loading.
-Do not use hooks.
+Do all you can to protect containers of hazardous materials.
+Don't use any tools, which might damage containers or other packaging during loading.
+Don't use hooks.

 9.4.1 - General Loading Requirements

 Before loading or unloading, set the parking brake.
 Make sure the vehicle will not move.